Unity-Technologies/UnityRenderStreaming/Packages/com.unity.webrtc/Documentation~/en/Index_EN.md

 - [English](../index.md)

-WebRTC for Unity は、 [WebRTC](https://webrtc.org) を Unity で利用可能にするためのパッケージです。
+WebRTC for Unity is a package that allows [WebRTC](https://webrtc.org) to be used in Unity.

 ## ガイド